 The City of North Charleston has also embarked on a couple of other sizable projects.
-In late 2019, the City opened a three gym athletic facility complex adjacent to its Public Works facility off of Remount Road.
+In late 2019, the City opened the North Charleston Athletic Center adjacent to its Public Works facility off of Remount Road.
 This \$14 million complex contains one gym with seating capacity of around 1,500 while the other two gyms seat approximately 300 each with the ability to accommodate diversified events from various local, state and national organizations.
 Also in 2020, in partnership with Dorchester County School District Two, the City completed construction on the region's largest aquatics center that provides aquatics access for water safety, athletic exercises and competition.
 The \$25 million facility is located on City owned property adjacent to Fort Dorchester High School and includes a 50-meter, 10 lane pool and a 25-yard therapeutic pool with spectator seating, locker rooms, administrative offices and community meeting space.
 In 2022, the City started construction of two major developments within the Noisette TIF district.
-The Danny Jones Athletic Complex is being replaced with a new North Charleston Sports Complex.
-The sports complex will include a new pool, roller rink, indoor gym, and tennis courts which meet U.S. Tennis Association standards.
-In addition, the interior area of Park Circle is being reconstructed to include a new community center, an inclusive ball field, and the region's largest inclusive playground.
-The ribbon cutting for the Park Circle Community Center is scheduled for November 11, 2023.
+The Danny Jones Athletic Complex was replaced with a new North Charleston Sports Complex that opened on March 28, 2024.
+The sports complex includes a new pool, roller rink, indoor gym, and tennis courts which meet U.S. Tennis Association standards.
+In addition, the interior area of Park Circle was reconstructed to include a new community center, an inclusive ball field, and the region's largest inclusive playground.
+The ribbon cutting for the Park Circle Community Center was November 11, 2023.
+In its first year, the park has had over 467,000 visitors...

 Long-Term Financial Planning.
-Unassigned fund balance in the General Fund (44.5% of the fiscal year 2023/2024 General Fund budgeted expenditures) falls above the fund balance policy guidelines set by the Council for budgetary and planning purposes, which is at least 20% of the budgeted General Fund expenditures.
-The fiscal year 2023/2024 General Fund budget as approved is a balanced budget that recommends no use of the unassigned fund balance as a source of revenue.
-The 2023/2024 budget was originally adopted at \$147,123,599.
+Unassigned fund balance in the General Fund for FYE 2024 is \$86,572,784 (55.0% of the fiscal year 2024/2025 General Fund budgeted expenditures).
+This falls above the fund balance policy guidelines set by the Council for budgetary and planning purposes, which is at least 20% of the budgeted General Fund expenditures.
+The fiscal year 2024/2025 General Fund budget was approved and is a balanced budget.
+Historically, the City has financed a majority of its capital related expenditures using financed purchase obligations.
+Due to recent increases in fund balance, and in lieu of the financed purchased obligations, City Council voted to appropriate \$4 million of existing unassigned fund balance to balance the budget without increasing debt.
+The 2024/2025 budget was originally adopted at \$157,384,636.